 Digital transformation is now one of the top priorities in every wholesalers’ B2B ecommerce strategy.
-With recent changes in our day to day, everyone’s product buying experience has evolved, and with that comes the need for services that make the digital experience more personal.
+There were some recent changes in our day to day.
+Everyone’s product buying experience has evolved.
+With that comes the need for services that make the digital experience more personal.

 So, how do B2B ecommerce businesses succeed in these new environments?
 A personalized buying experience and exceptional user experience (UX) are key aspects to thrive as a digital B2B enterprise.
 To succeed, marketing teams will need to shift how and where they focus their communication with their customers.
 Their methods of delivery will need to be fast, secure, and dynamic.

 Intelligent site search and personalized product recommendations are essential to a B2B ecommerce strategy.
-Searchspring’s reporting offers insights into keyword popularity, revenue, and conversion rates, allowing you to make ongoing, data-backed improvements to the online purchasing experience.
+Searchspring’s reporting offers insights into keyword popularity, revenue, and conversion rates.
+This allows you to make ongoing, data-backed improvements to the online purchasing experience.

 Wholesalers can prioritize inventory based on popularity or stock levels in their product results, boosting the necessary styles or SKUs.
 Search previews make it easy to understand how products are ranking for different keywords, filters, synonyms, and tags.